beeckcenter/softwarecollaborative.org/cooperatives/moose.md

 They say:

 >The Multiphysics Object-Oriented Simulation Environment (MOOSE) is a finite-element, multiphysics framework primarily developed by Idaho National Laboratory.
 It provides a high-level interface to some of the most sophisticated nonlinear solver technology on the planet.”
 Created and maintained by Idaho National Laboratory, major contributions have been made by Australia’s Commonwealth Scientific and Industrial Research Organisation, work has been performed by a pair of contractors (Battelle Energy Alliance and Triad National Security), and minor contributions have come from The University of Texas at Austin, Argonne National Laboratory, Los Alamos National Laboratory, Oak Ridge National Laboratory, and Massachusetts Institute of Technology.

+This software was created using funding from the INL's Laboratory Directed Research and Development (LDRD) and during FY2014 has been licensed to:
+- The Chancellor, Masters and Scholars of the University of Oxford
+- University of California, Berkeley
+- Technical Research Centre of Finland
+- TerraPower, LLC